 Below the Followers’ insights, you can see the origin or residency of your followers.
 This is an important metric to know, because that can determine how familiar they are with the language you write on, and hence cultural references.
 It also lets you know about the best times of the day for you to post: if your company is situated in Europe, but most of your followers are in North America as on this dashboard, posting during your office hours will not engage your audience that much.
 Thinking about scheduling some posts in the evening or night that they are more likely to see during their active hours is a better option.
 Likewise, knowing the interests of your audience will help you tailor your content better to fits their likings.
 Whether it is food, travel, health or sports, you should keep an eye on them as it might change as your business evolves.

-Finally, studying the performance of your hashtags is a must on Twitter, as we all know that this is the very social media that has popularized this little typo, extensively and solely used in specific phone calls.
-By understanding what are your most used hashtags and the ones that received the most engagement, you know what echoes best in your audience and can ensure your next campaign is better customized to provide the highest levels of engagement.
+Finally, studying the performance of your hashtags is a must on Twitter, as we all know that this is the very social media that has popularised this little typo, extensively and solely used in specific phone calls.
+By understanding what are your most used hashtags and the ones that received the most engagement, you know what echoes best in your audience and can ensure your next campaign is better customised to provide the highest levels of engagement.

 Great marketing is, as most say, about saying the right things, at the right time to the right audience.
 Modern Twitter dashboards and analytics provide you with all the tools to figure out what you need to make insightful decisions for your future marketing campaigns.
 By combining hashtags performance with the rest of your Twitter insights on demographics or content performance, to visualise and analyse it all together on these professional Twitter dashboards: you have all the keys in hand for a killer campaign!